 Additionally, there are benzodiazepine receptors in the blood cells, adrenal glands, colon, and kidneys, making these areas susceptible to damage by long-term use as well.
 This is why there is such a wide variety of symptoms and side effects, ranging from hormonal imbalance to endocrine problems, including problems with the pituitary, pineal, adrenal, thyroid, and reproductive glands.

-For someone struggling with AFS, the high levels of cortisol over long periods of time can affect the production of dopamine and serotonin.
+For someone struggling with Adrenal Fatigue, the high levels of cortisol over long periods of time can affect the production of dopamine and serotonin.
 This can then lead to anxiety, depression, insomnia, and other symptoms.
 When such symptoms persist, this person may go to a doctor and receive benzodiazepines.
 This affects cortisol levels in turn, creating a problematic cycle.

 When reducing benzo use, it is of utmost importance that you do not go cold turkey.
 Suddenly stopping benzodiazepine medication can increase your risk of having a stroke, seizures, heart attack, or hallucinations.